 Interfaces should also include web-based submission forms for use by community partners to support mobile crisis dispatch, electronically scheduled referrals by hospitals as a part of discharge planning, and managed care and/or authorization requirements.

-I currently lead a joint venture, Crisis Access, LLC, and the five call centers across our companies have received over ten million crisis calls over the last twenty years from individuals, their families, and the social service agencies that work with them.
-We utilize sophisticated software to help the crisis professional assess and engage those at risk and track individuals throughout the process, including where they are, how long they have been waiting, and what specifically is needed to advance them to service linkage.
+The Georgia Crisis & Access Line utilizes sophisticated software to help the crisis professional assess and engage those at risk and track individuals throughout the process, including where they are, how long they have been waiting, and what specifically is needed to advance them to service linkage.
 Their names display on a pending linkage status board, highlighted in green, white, yellow, or red depending on how long they have been waiting.

-When a person contacts one of our call centers, they have metaphorically put their hand out and our crisis teams have taken it.
-We continue holding their hand until we have confirmation that someone else has taken hold.
-We verify that we have successfully connected them with another agency/entity that will have clinical responsibility.
-If there is a referral to mobile crisis, law enforcement, or an emergency department, we ensure they were connected with care.
-These approaches also apply for those with routine needs met by our mobile teams or crisis call center staff because we follow up with everyone, 100%.
-As a result, despite increasing numbers of referrals flowing through the system, individual are being accepted into care faster and faster (AMTD, Average Minutes Till Disposition).
+When a person contacts the hub, they have metaphorically put their hand out and a crisis team has taken it.
+They continue holding their hand until we have confirmation that someone else has taken hold.
+They verify that they have successfully connected them with another agency/entity that will have clinical responsibility.
+If there is a referral to mobile crisis, law enforcement, or an emergency department, they ensure they were connected with care.
+These approaches also apply for those with routine needs met by mobile teams or crisis call center staff because the hub follows up with everyone, 100%.
+As a result, despite increasing numbers of referrals flowing through the system, individuals are being accepted into care faster and faster (AMTD, Average Minutes Till Disposition).

 Going Beyond Agency-to-Agency Relationships